 Our Christian anthropology tells us two very important things about humanity.
 First, we were created in the image of God.
-We were created as economic beings who “work the garden” as stewards for the owner.
-This working of the garden was not just for conservation but creative development and improvement.
+We were created as economic beings who "work the garden" as stewards for the owner.
+This working of the garden was not just for conservation but for creative development and improvement.
 We participate as creative beings in community with a creative God.
 Economic activity is at the very core of our identity.

 Second, humanity is in a state of rebellion.
 We are out of community with God and have substituted our personal proclivities for creation stewardship.
 Therefore, whether acting individually or collectively, we are prone to rebellion and corruption.
 So how might God address this dilemma?